Iron Behind the Velvet - Chapter 2

 “What do you mean?”

-“Well, Catherine.
-How can I say this ...
-Mouse ... he’s ..."
-She shuddered, but her eyes twinkled.
-“Let’s just say, he needs some turning on the lathe.
+“Well, how can I say this ...
+Mouse, he’s …" Jamie shuddered.
+“Let’s just say he needs some turning on the lathe.
 And then a good sanding.”

 Catherine laughed all the way to the coffee table and back.
-“So tell me, how are your lessons with Isaac coming along?
-Do you like him?”
+“So tell me … your sessions with Isaac … do you like him?”

-Catherine winced at the recollection of his injuries, to his body, to his spirit ... at the accusation in Father’s eyes.
+“Isaac's special.
+Once he decides to trust you, he’ll never question you.
+After that night, when Vincent was ... when he helped me search ...”
+She winced at the recollection of his injuries, to his body, to his spirit ... at the accusation in Father’s eyes.
 Even now, years later, a sour queasiness rose in her throat at the thought.
-She hadn’t known then ... couldn’t imagine or understand the depth or breadth of their bond, of his commitment ... or what he would willingly risk.
+She hadn’t known then, couldn’t imagine or understand the depth or breadth of their bond, of his commitment ... or what he would willingly risk.
 Swallowing against the memory, she struggled on.
+“Isaac saw him – the tunnel entrance too – and he’s never asked me to explain.
+When I set this up for you, told him what you wanted, he just nodded.
+He’d make a good Helper ... if we recruited Helpers.”

 “I guess he trusts us then.
 He’s taught us things to do in enclosed spaces, close up, by ourselves, but in teams too.
 He never tells us to run or yell for help.
 It’s like he knows ...”

 “A part of him does know.”
-A vision took form, floating just out of her reach – a secret door sliding open, Vincent’s nod ... her hand outstretched to Isaac’s ...
+A vision took form, floating just out of her reach – a secret door sliding open, Vincent at her side ... her hand outstretched to Isaac’s ...

 “I’m supposed to go up top today,” Jamie said and the dream fell away.
 “This afternoon.
 Esther and Damien went on the first crew though, so it’ll be just Willa and me.”